- A level requirements: AAB

 This module aims to develop students’ knowledge of British political parties and the party system within which they operate.
 It explores questions and issues surrounding party structure and organisation, electoral strategy, party ideology and the socio-historical contexts which lead to the rise of certain types of parties rather than others.

-This is a challenging module offered to second year undergraduate students which combines classic approaches to and recent developments on the study of the relationship between public opinion and public policy in advanced democracies with research design aspects.
+This module is offered to second year undergraduate students and combines classic approaches to and recent developments on the study of the relationship between public opinion and public policy in advanced democracies with research design aspects.
 This is a research-connected teaching module for motivated students who are interested in understanding the role of public opinion in policy and how research is conducted.
 Students will be constantly exposed to high-quality research based on sophisticated theories and empirical analyses on the opinion-policy nexus.
 The module will scrutinise questions like: Do parties respond to voters?
 Are political elites’ views congruent with those of voters?
 Do policymakers stick to their election mandate or represent changes in public opinion’s preferences and priorities?
 Under what circumstances do policymakers change their policy?
 To what public opinion signals do they respond?
 Do governments respond to protest?
 Does public opinion respond to policy?
 Are policy views of some groups represented differently?
 Do politicians listen and explain their decisions?